jacklul/pihole-updatelists/README.md

 If you already have existing `gravity.db` you should also check out [Migrating lists and domains](#migrating-lists-and-domains) section, keep in mind that you will have to adjust paths in the commands mentioned there.

-If you do not have existing `gravity.db` then first boot will not run `pihole-updatelists`, restart the container for it to run!

 ## Configuration